Skip to Main Content

 • Use sans-serif font at least 18 pt. size.

-If you must record video outside of the recording studio, use a tripod to steady the footage.
+If you film outside of a recording studio, use a tripod to steady the footage.
 Do not use handheld footage.

 GT Library Resources